Johny Mera Naam: Box office

 It was the highest grossing Bollywood film of 1970.

 Soundtrack

-The movie boasts one of the best performances of Kishore Kumar and Asha Bhosle.
-Johny Mera Naam marked some of the best music composed by the duo Kalyanji-Anandji and pro memoria lyrics of Indeevar.
+The music was composed by the duo Kalyanji-Anandji and lyrics were penned by Indeevar.

 Influences

 The song "Pal Bhar Ke Liye" was used at the end of The Simpsons episode "Kiss Kiss, Bang Bangalore" (2006).

 A scene of the film is shown in the 2007 thriller Johnny Gaddaar, prompting a character to give Johnny as a fake name and hence the film title.